Grigoryev v. Russell Security Services Inc.

 - defines which employees and former employees are Class Members;

 - notes that the Certification and Settlement Approval Hearing has been set for December 20, 2021, and provides more information about the hearing.
-Instructions for viewing the hearing remotely will be posted on this website once that information is available; and
+Instructions for viewing the hearing remotely can be found below; and

 - describes the opt-out process for any Class Members who do not wish to be included in the settlement.
 The deadline for opting-out is December 17, 2021.
 Class Members who opt-out will not be entitled to share in the benefits of the settlement.
 The opt-out form can be found at the end of the Notice.